aaronczichon/aaronczichon/README.md

 ### Hi there 👋

-My name is Aaron Czichon.
+My name is Aaron 😊

 💻 I'm currently working at [PlanB.
 GmbH](https://github.com/planbgmbh) as an Senior Javascript Engineer.
 🛠 My focus is on web technologies like NodeJS, Web Components, Angular, Ionic, Capacitor and many more.